MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/containers_welcome.md

 # Windows Containers Documentation

 Windows containers provide operating system level virtualization that allows multiple isolated applications to be run on a single system.
-Windows Containers provides two different types of container runtime, each with a different degree of application isolation.
-Windows Server Containers achieve isolation through namespace and process isolation and Hyper-V Containers encapsulates each container in a light weight virtual machine.
+They provide two different types of container runtime, each with a different degree of application isolation.
+Windows Server Containers achieve isolation through namespace and process isolation, Hyper-V Containers encapsulates each container in a light weight virtual machine.
 In addition to two runtimes, both can be managed with either PowerShell or Docker.
-This documentation provides a quick start guide for both runtimes, management experiences as well details deployment and management operations.
+This documentation provides quick start guides, deployment guides, and technical details on management operations.

 > This is preliminary content and subject to change.

-# Technical Documentation

 <table border="1" style="background-color:FFFFCC;border-collapse:collapse;border:1px solid FFCC00;color:000000;width:80%" cellpadding="25" cellspacing="5">
 <tr>